 Each piece of a BitTorrent file is assigned a unique cryptographic hash value.
 The cryptographic hash value of the piece (“piece hash”) acts as that piece's unique digital fingerprint.
 Every digital file has one single possible cryptographic hash value correlating to it.
 The BitTorrent protocol utilizes cryptographic hash values to ensure each piece is properly routed amongst BitTorrent users as they engage in file sharing.
 The entirety of the digital media file also has a unique cryptographic hash value (“file hash”), which acts as a digital fingerprint identifying the digital media file (e.g. a movie).

 Once infringers complete the downloading of all pieces which comprise a digital media file, the BitTorrent software uses the file hash to determine that the file is complete and accurate.
-Defendant used the BitTorrent file network to illegally download and distribute Plaintiff's copyrighted motion pictures.
+The defendant used the BitTorrent file network to illegally download and distribute Plaintiff's copyrighted motion pictures.

-Defendant downloaded, copied, and distributed a complete copy of Plaintiff's Works without authorization.
-At no point was Plaintiff's copyrighted content uploaded by IPP to any BitTorrent user.
+The defendant downloaded, copied, and distributed a complete copy of the Plaintiff's Works without authorization.
+At no point was the Plaintiff's copyrighted content uploaded by IPP to any BitTorrent user.
 The digital media files have been verified to contain a digital copy of a motion picture that is identical (or alternatively, strikingly similar or substantially similar) to Plaintiff's corresponding original copyrighted Works.
-Defendant's infringement is continuous and ongoing.
+The defendant's infringement is continuous and ongoing.

-Absent this lawsuit, Plaintiff knows of no way to effectively prevent Defendant from infringing Plaintiff's motion pictures.
+Absent this lawsuit, the Plaintiff knows of no way to effectively prevent the Defendant from infringing the Plaintiff's motion pictures.

 Attorney Steve® explains INNOCENT COPYRIGHT INFRINGEMENT

 VIDEO: This may be the most important video you will ever watch if you are accused of photo, software, or illegal movie downloads.